intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/Blink/README.md

 * [Delay](https://www.arduino.cc/en/Reference/Delay)

 ## Next Steps
-Now that your board is connected to Arduino Create, continue on to the tutorials.
-All our tutorials are located in github at https://github.com/intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/tree/master/examples and can be accessed in the IDE in `Examples > FROM LIBRARIES > UP SQUARED GROVE IOT DEV KIT`
+Now that your board is connected to Arduino Create, check out the other tutorials on GitHub at https://github.com/intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/tree/master/examples.
+To access the code samples from the Arudino Create IDE, navigate to `Examples > FROM LIBRARIES > UP SQUARED GROVE IOT DEV KIT`.

-These tutorials generally fall into four categories:
+The tutorials can be grouped into four categories:
 * Computer vision with OpenCV
 * Sensors and the Grove Pi+ board using mraa and upm
 * Cloud connectivity using MQTT